yii-dream-team/yii2-lockable-activerecord/README.md

-# yii2-lockable-active-record
+# Pessimistic locking behavior for Yii2 ActiveRecord

-Pessimistic locking behavior for Yii2 ActiveRecord
+This package allows you to use pessimistic locking (select for update) when you work with ActiveRecord models.

 ## Installation ##